 Stationed at an altitude of 2,460 metres above sea level, Bijli Mahadev Temple is a sacred Hindu pilgrimage in the Kullu region.
 As the name suggests, the temple is dedicated to Lord Shiva.
 The temple is located on Mathan Hills and is surrounded by Parvati, Bhuntar, Garsa, and Kullu Hills.
 To reach the temple, one needs to trek a little.
 The temple is famous because of a sparkling silver coloured 60-feet high flagpole.
 The flagpole has its own importance, it is said that with every flash of thunder, it draws divine blessings.
 And it is also said that with every lightning, the Shiva Linga gets broken into many pieces that are then fixed by the priest using butter and sattu.
 It is built in Pahari style and has a great architecture that draws the attention of all the visitors.
 The doors of the temple are magnificently carved with sculptures.
 Also, a carved image of Nandi is present at the entrance of the temple.

 Set at an altitude of 3050 metres, Kheer Ganga is a tiny village located on the Parvati Hills in Kullu.
 Kheer Ganga is a famous holy shrine with a water spring.
 The temple here is dedicated to Lord Shiva and Goddess Parvati as well.
 As per the myths, the elder son of Lord Shiva and Goddess Parvati, Kartikeya used to mediate over here for more than a thousand year.
 The place is named Kheerganga because of the milky water of River Parvati, flowing through the area.
-The place can be reached just through trekking that starts from village Barsheni that can be reached from Manikaran.
-From Barsheni, you will have to trek 11 kilometres to reach the tiny village.
-The trekking is very pleasing and offers a picturesque view of the entire Kullu Valley.
+The place can be reached just through trekking that starts from the village Barsheni that can be reached from Manikaran.
+From Barsheni, you will have to trek 11 kilometers to reach the tiny village.
+The Kheerganga trek is very pleasing and offers a picturesque view of the entire Kullu Valley.
 The best time to visit the place is between the months of May and November.
 The place remains covered under the snow during the winters.

 Considered as one of the most beautiful places to see in Kullu as well as Himachal Pradesh, Tirthan Valley is located at a distance of 70 kilometres from Kullu.
 The valley comes under the Great Himalayan National Park and can be reached through trekking.
 The valley has derived its name from the Tirthan River, which originated from the glaciers of Himalayas.
 The valley is stretched from Banjar to Bathad.
 The valley also serves as a base camp for trekkers who need to start their trekking into the National Park.
 It also offers a variety of adventure sports and activities.